 The villages Kardiani, Isternia and Tripotamos are also very nice.
 They offer spectacular views to the sea and the countryside and also distinguish for the elaborate marble adornments in houses and churches.
 Tinos Town, the place where ferries to Tinos arrive, hosts the Monastery of Panagia Evangelistria, which is considered a miracle working church.

-Tinos is renowned for its religious buildings and their interesting architecture.
+Tinos is renowned for its religious buildings and its interesting architecture.
 It is only natural that there is a lot of sightseeing offered, especially regarding monasteries and marble artworks.
-Scattered all around the island are many Byzantine monasteries of unique structure and surrounded by wild beauty, such as the Jesuit Monastery, the Ursulines Monastery and the Church of Evangelistria in the Town.
+Scattered all around the island are many Byzantine monasteries of the unique structure and surrounded by wild beauty, such as the Jesuit Monastery, the Ursulines Monastery and the Church of Evangelistria in the Town.

-Fountains, marble arches and picturesque dovecotes are also worth seeing.
+Fountains, marble arches, and picturesque dovecotes are also worth seeing.
 Art lovers should definitely visit the Chalepas Museum, with works of the famous Greek sculptor, and the Museum of Marble Crafts outside Pyrgos village.

 Ferries to Tinos

 Ferries to Tinos depart all year long from two ports of Athens, Piraeus and Rafina.
 Ferries to Tinos from Athens are daily and the trip lasts from 2 to 5 hours, depending on the vessel.
-There is also frequent ferry connection between Tinos and the Cycladic islands of Mykonos, Syros and Andros.
+There is also frequent ferry connection between Tinos and the Cycladic islands of Mykonos, Syros, and Andros.